tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * The ruby class for the model
 * A test file for the class

-* It's also worth pointing out that the generators are just for convenience, you don't _need_ to use them.
+* It's also worth pointing out that the generators are just for convenience, you don't need to use them

 ---